manursutil/fastcsv/README.md

 # FastCSV

-** A fast, schema-aware CSV ingestion and validation pipeline built with Python** FastCSV is a simple CLI tool that reads multiple '.csv' files, validates them against JSON-based schemas, and stores clean data into SQLite or ProstgreSQL databases.
+**A fast, schema-aware CSV ingestion and validation pipeline built with Python**

----
+FastCSV is a simple CLI tool that reads multiple '.csv' files, validates them against JSON-based schemas, and stores clean data into SQLite or ProstgreSQL databases.

 ## Features